Child Trust Fund guide

 You will continue to receive an annual statement and can still track and manage your child’s account online using the Family Investments Online Account Management .

 Who can I talk to for further information?

 Call Family Investments 1 Customer Service team on 0844 8 920 920 2.

 You can also contact the government’s Child Trust Fund helpline on 0845 302 1470 2 or visit their website – Child Trust Fund site

 Can I add money to my child's account?

 Yes.
-You and your relatives and friends can add up to £3,600 for the 2012/13 tax year between you.
+You and your relatives and friends can add up to £3,840 for the 2014/15 tax year between you.
+This limit will increase to £4,000 with effect from 1 July 2014.
 Any money paid in will remain there until the child is 18.

 However, if you would like to save for your child but wish to have access to the money, you could open another type of account, such as the Barclays Children's Savings Account.
 If you'd like to consider other investment opportunities, Barclays offers a range of savings, investment and protection products.
 However, these may require you to save larger amounts for longer periods.

 What will the Child Trust Fund account eventually be worth?